Tampa Drunk Driving Accident Attorney

 Driving under the influence, or DUI, is a serious problem across the United States, and Florida is no exception.
 Drunk driving poses a serious risk to drivers, passengers and pedestrians on Florida’s roads.
 According to data from Mothers Against Drunk Driving (MADD), about 26% of fatal car crashes in Florida involve alcohol.
 It’s crucial for Florida drivers to understand the dangers of DUI.
 They must also understand the effects it can have on everyone involved in a DUI-related accident.

 If you’ve suffered an injury due to a drunk driver, act quickly.
 Doing so can help secure the compensation you need after a serious accident.
-The right Tampa drunk driving lawyer can help you secure compensation for your medical expenses, pain and suffering, property damages, and lost income.
+The right Tampa DUI accident lawyer can help you secure compensation for your medical expenses, pain and suffering, property damages, and lost income.
 Additionally, DUI drivers who break the law repeatedly may even incur punitive damages, further increasing the possible compensation for injured drivers.
 Contact Williams Law, P.A. if you have experienced an injury from a DUI accident in the Tampa area.
-We’ll be happy to meet with you in a free initial consultation to discuss your legal options.
+Our Tampa drunk driving accident attorneys will be happy to meet with you in a free initial consultation.